isomerpages/nlb-reference/_launch-directory/Business Kickstarter.md

 	<label for="specialist1"><b>Consult a Specialist</b></label>
 	<div class="launch-accordion-content">
         <img src="/images/launch-icons/Library-Onsite-01.png" style="width:200px">Need some assistance finding information or research for your business?
 Looking for information to decide whether or not to embark on a journey as an entrepreneur?<br>
-<br>Launch Specialists are available for consultations, to assist you with your business information research needs.<p></p>
+<br>Launch Specialists are available for consultation, to assist you with your business information needs.<p></p>
 				 <div class="launch-accordion">
 					 <input type="checkbox" id="specialist2">
 					 <label for="specialist2"><b>What we provide</b></label>
 					 <div class="launch-accordion-content">
 						 <li>Face-to-face consultation at a Launch site during office hours (at Punggol Regional Library)</li>
-             <li>Online consultation via video conference during office hours</li>
+             <li>Online consultation via video conferencing during office hours</li>
              <li>Access to NLB resources including print and digital materials, subscribed business databases</li>
              <li>Guidance and instructions on how to maximise the use of NLB resources</li>
 					 </div>